solomonferede/airbnb-clone-project/README.md

 The entire backend system is containerized using **Docker**, ensuring consistent development and deployment environments.
 Automated **CI/CD pipelines** are implemented to run tests and deploy updates efficiently.
 This feature enhances reliability, reduces manual errors, and enables continuous improvement of the platform.

+## 🛡️ API Security

+Security is a critical part of this project to protect user data, maintain trust, and prevent unauthorized access.
+The following key measures will be implemented to ensure a secure backend system:

+### 🔐 1.
+Authentication

+Every user must log in using secure credentials (email/password) or OAuth (Google, etc.).
+**Implementation:** JSON Web Tokens (JWT) will be used to verify user sessions, sent in request headers for all protected routes.
+**Purpose:** Ensures only legitimate users can access personal accounts or perform sensitive operations such as bookings and payments.

+---

+### 🧩 2.
+Authorization

+Controls what actions a user can perform based on their role (e.g., Admin, Property Owner, Customer).
+**Implementation:** Role-Based Access Control (RBAC) will be applied to restrict routes and data resources.
+**Purpose:** Prevents users from accessing or modifying data they don’t own — for example, a user cannot manage another user’s property or bookings.

+---

+### 🔒 3.
+Data Encryption

+Sensitive information such as passwords and payment details will be encrypted before storage or transmission.
+**Implementation:** Passwords will be hashed using **bcrypt**, and HTTPS will be enforced for all communications.
+**Purpose:** Protects confidential data even if a database breach or network interception occurs.

+---

+### ⚙️ 4.
+Rate Limiting

+Limits the number of requests a client can make within a specific time period.
+**Implementation:** Middleware such as **express-rate-limit** will be used to prevent brute-force and denial-of-service (DoS) attacks.
+**Purpose:** Prevents system overload and malicious access attempts.

+---

+### 🧼 5.
+Input Validation and Sanitization

+Ensures all incoming user data is properly validated and sanitized.
+**Implementation:** Libraries like **Joi** or **Validator.js** will be used to prevent injection attacks (e.g., SQL Injection, XSS).
+**Purpose:** Protects the system from harmful or malformed inputs that could compromise security.

+---

+### 💳 6.
+Secure Payments

+All payment transactions will be processed through trusted third-party payment gateways (e.g., Stripe, PayPal).
+**Implementation:** Use encrypted communication and tokenized transactions for all financial operations.
+**Purpose:** Ensures sensitive payment data is never directly handled or stored by the server.

+---